croit/vagrant-demo/README.md

 This formats and mounts the disk on the server, the Save button leading to the next step becomes active once this action completes successfully.

 **Caution:**
-The live image is downloaded asynchronously from croit.io after the first start, the menu will instruct you to wait and retry if the download is not yet finished.

-**Caution:**
 Vagrant doesn't know about our network and login configuration, it will hence get stuck with the following message: